monsoonmaelstrom/book2/book2.md

 “Fine,” I mutter.
 “I’ll try it.
 How hard do you think I should… pull on it?”

 “As hard as you need to.
-If she was able to wake up on her own, she would have done it by now.
+If she was able to wake up on her own, she would have done it already.
 And she looks generally better now, so I don’t think you need to worry about…” Alex waves a hand ambiguously in the air.

 “So you don’t think I need to worry about *what*, Alex?”